Ultimate Sleep Cycle Calculator – Find Your Perfect Bedtime Now!

 A sleep cycle is a 90-minute spin through the various stages of sleep:

-Each cycle is roughly 90 minutes in length, and you want to go through some complete cycles to renew feeling rested.
+Each cycle is roughly 90 minutes in length, and you want to go through some complete cycles to renew and feel rested.

 This is the idea behind our Sleep Calculator.